-In this post I’m going to put forward an argument that it’s ok to quit.
+In this post, I’m going to put forward an argument that it’s ok to quit.
 In fact, I think quitting is extremely powerful!
 I’ll also share some questions I ask myself when deciding if I should quit something.

 Embrace quitting.
 Yeah!
 Wait, what?

 But what I came to realise is that there’s a distinct difference between quitting and failing.
 Quitting is to stop, cease or discontinue.
-Whilst failing is the non-performance of something due, required, or expected.
+While failing is the non-performance of something due, required, or expected.

 It’s easy to get the two mixed up which is a real risk here.
-It’s a risk because you may trick yourself into thinking it’s best to continue doing something that is deriving little or no value to your life.
+It’s a risk because you may trick yourself into thinking it’s best to continue persevering something that is deriving little or no value to your life.
 The most common example is working a job that you hate.
 Sure it pays the bills, but outside of the monetary benefit, it’s literally making you depressed.
 What do you do?

 Most people choose to stay in jobs they don’t like because they want the security, or they are afraid of what’s unknown.
 Even if they were presented with an alternative that pays a little less but was more enjoyable could be turned down because of the fear of the unknown.

 In an ideal world, everyone would be able to quickly assess whether a new commitment will add value to their lives and be able to say yes or no accordingly.

 However, it doesn’t quite work that way.
 Most of us are already knee-deep in situations where it’s killing us, and we don’t even know it!
 20 years can go by in a blink of an eye, and at that point, you might start to wonder how things would have panned out if you dared to quit that dead-end job or that toxic relationship.
 Would it of been worth the risk?
 I think you know the answer to that.